efritz/blog/content/articles/2024-01-17-compressing-source-code-ranges.md

 ### Delta encoding

 Varint encoding is so successful because _our input integers are already fairly small_.
-If there's a way to we can losslessly alter the data so that the inputs are even smaller, we can compound this benefit for even more space savings.
+If there's a way we can losslessly alter the data so that the inputs are even smaller, we can compound this benefit for even more space savings.
 To achieve this, we can use [delta encoding](https://en.wikipedia.org/wiki/Delta_encoding) to store the _difference_ between adjacent values in a sequence, rather than encoding the original values as they are given.

 #### Step 1: Column-orient the data